wolexyg/Business-Intelligence-Analysis-Projects/README.md

 ## Current-Year-vs-Previous-Year-Casualties-Monthly-Trend
 <img src="https://i.ibb.co/HYzdGjK/Current-Year-vs-Previous-Year-Casulaties-Monthly-Trend.jpg" alt="Current-Year-vs-Previous-Year-Casulaties-Monthly-Trend" border="0">

 November recorded the highest number of casualties with a record of 20975 in 2021 as compared with 18489 in 2022.

+# Project 3-SuperStore Sales Analysis
+## Project Objectives
+To contribute to the success of the business by Utilizing data analysis techniques,specifically focusing on time series analysis to provide valuable insights and accurate sales forecasting.
+The objectives can be broken down into  the following detailed components;
+-  Dashboard Creation-Identify KPIs ,design an intuitive and visually appealing dashboard,add interactive  visualizations and filtering capabilities to allow users  to explore  the data at various levels of granualarity
+-  Data Analysis-Provide valuable insights to business entities regarding the effectiveness of their sales strategies through visualizations and charts
+-  Sales Forecasting-Leverage historic data  and apply time series analysis to generate sales forecast for the next 15 days
+-  Actionable Insights and Recommendation-End goal is to derive insights  and actionable information that can drive strategic decision-making, support the supermarket's goals for growth,efficiency and customer satisfaction.